Table of Contents

 Snowflake

-The Snowflake connector uses the snowflake-connector-python package to connect to a Snowflake instance.
+The Snowflake Connector uses the snowflake-connector-python package to connect to a Snowflake instance.

 The included Free Company Records SearchProvider is configured to search the FreeCompanyResearch dataset available in the Snowflake Marketplace.